-- (b) if all end-users concerned have given their consent to the processing of their electronic communications content for one or more specified purposes that cannot be fulfilled by processing information that is made anonymous, and - the provider has pPrior to the processing in accordance with point (b) of paragraph 1 the provider shall carriedy out an assessment of the impact of the envisaged processing operations on the protection of electronic communications data and consulted the supervisory authority.
+- (b) if all end-users concerned have given their consent to the processing of their electronic communications content for one or more specified purposes that cannot be fulfilled by processing information that is made anonymous, and - the provider has pPrior to the processing in accordance with point (b) of paragraph 1 the provider shall carriedy out an assessment of the impact of the envisaged processing operations on the protection of electronic communications data and consulted the supervisory authority if necessary pursuant to Article 36(1) of Regulation (EU) 2016/679.
 Points (2) and (3) of Article 36(2) and (3) of Regulation (EU) 2016/679 shall apply to the consultation of the supervisory authority.